-So, for retailers, is Google Shopping a platform that you should be taking more seriously into 2021 and beyond?
+So, for retailers, is selling on Google Shopping something that you should be taking more seriously into 2021 and beyond?

 What is Google Shopping?

 When you think of the top spot on Google, you probably assume that the main result will be either a paid text search result or a well-optimised organic piece (or maybe a snippet).

 However, if you search for a product, the first results will most likely be a Google Shopping display.
 With a line of similar products lined up above the paid search results, users can instantly see the options for their consideration along with pricing and often the name of the company selling the product.

 In the example below, I searched for Drones, and as you can see, the first row of Shopping results is probably going to have something that piques my interest.

 You’ll also notice that the paid search results start just on the fold, with the organic results even further down that screen.
 So window shopping is easy and I don’t even need to click though to one of the paid search results to browse the offerings.

 In fact, this window shopping on Google has become simplified over the past few years and doesn’t require searchers to go to platforms like Amazon or eBay and filter through a million low-grade products.
 A simple search and hey presto, there are some quality options to choose from.